hkwiseman/Flask/README.md

 # Flask

-Learning flask and experimentation
+Learning through tutorial on microblog and future development/experimentation

-Adding text to test github configuration settings